MethodsAndPractices/vsteam/.docs/Get-VSTeamPullRequest.md

 Get-VSTeamPullRequest
 ```

-This command returns all the open pull requests for your TFS or Team Services account.
+This command returns all the open pull requests for your Azure DevOps.

 ### Example 2